Ptujec/LaunchBar/Writing-Tools/README.md

 <img src="01.jpg" width="848"/>

-Writing Tools[^1] is an action that helps you improve your writing, e.g. by checking your spelling, grammar, and punctuation.
+Writing Tools[^1] is an action that can help improve your writing[^2], e.g. by checking your spelling, grammar, and punctuation.
 Tools are fully customizable (see below).

 You can mark and send text to the action or have it mark all text automatically.
 The changed text will replace the selection.